July 21, 2023, 3:33 am | Read time: 5 minutes

 More on this: Can solar thermal reduce heating costs?

-The solar thermal system “definitely helps reduce the need for additional fuel–whether gas, oil, wood, or electricity,” says Körnig.
-Energy consultant Johannes Spruth from the Consumer Center NRW considers the system “particularly useful when there is a higher demand for hot water.”
+The solar thermal system “helps reduce the need for additional fuel–whether gas, oil, wood, or electricity,” says Körnig.
+Energy consultant Johannes Spruth from the Consumer Center NRW considers the system “particularly useful when there is a greater demand for hot water.”
 This is generally the case in households with four or more people.
 The energy gain of a solar thermal system on the same roof area is higher than that of a photovoltaic system.

 Can a Solar Thermal System Heat Alone?